Our Dedicated Staff of Local Community Experts

 Entrepreneurship Coach & Loan Officer email@example.com

-Mr. Tim Hampton, Wacif’s Entrepreneurship Coach and Loan Officer works closely with clients as an entrepreneurship coach and loan underwriter.
+Mr. Tim Hampton, Wacif’s Entrepreneurship Coach and Loan Officer works closely with clients as an entrepreneurship coach, trainer, and loan underwriter, and also takes a lead on policy advocacy.
 Mr. Hampton joined WACIF in 2013.
+He managed the Enterprise DC program to support unemployed DC residents seeking to start businesses, and he created and currently leads the Ascend Capital Accelerator, an intensive entrepreneurship training program.
 Previously, Mr. Hampton served as the Digital Arts Director at VisArts, an organization that creates artistic opportunities for the community.
 In this role, Mr. Hampton planned and coordinated technology classes, supervised instructors, and established the Youth Design Team – a business internship program that enables students to produce technology solutions for small businesses and nonprofits while learning web design and screen printing.
 Prior to his work at VisArts, Mr. Hampton coordinated special education technology projects at the Academy for Educational Development, including the launch of idea.ed.gov.
 Mr. Hampton has also been a public school teacher, college instructor, Wired Woods teacher, and, as a District of Columbia resident, is an advocate for D.C. voting rights.
 Mr. Hampton is a graduate of Carleton College.

 Ian Lawrence, Director of Lending